Normal blood pressure

 Drug induced: Overuse or inappropriate dosage of certain medications like diuretics or antihypertensive medications may also cause low blood pressure.

-Orthostatic hypotension: hypotension resulting from sudden change in posture or position, common in people of older age group.
+Orthostatic hypotension: hypotension resulting from the sudden change in posture or position, common in people of older age groups.

 Allergic reactions: also known as anaphylaxis, May also cause low blood pressure.

-Severe infections: also know as sepsis, can be the underlying cause especially in severely sick people.
+Severe infections: also known as sepsis, can be the underlying cause especially in severely sick people.

-Blood clots in lungs: also known as pulmonary embolism, is a serious life threatening condition which may lead to blockage of blood flow causing low blood pressure .
+Blood clots in lungs: also known as pulmonary embolism, is a serious life threatening condition that may lead to blockage of blood flow causing low blood pressure.

 Diagnostic Tests:

-Usually patients with low blood pressure are just advised to monitor their blood pressures and keep a record.
-Extensive testing is usually not required, however if patients suffer from continuously low blood pressures or develop symptoms, this may prompt the healthcare providers to advise further tests .
+Usually, patients with low blood pressure are just advised to monitor their blood pressure and keep a record.
+Extensive testing is usually not required, however, if patients suffer from continuously low blood pressure or develop symptoms, this may prompt the healthcare providers to advise further tests.
 They may include :

-• Tilt table test: it’s a special test to diagnose orthostatic hypotension.
-It tests the response of body to any change in posture.
+- Tilt table test: it’s a special test to diagnose orthostatic hypotension.
+It tests the response of the body to any change in posture.

 Management of low blood pressure:

-Adequate levels of blood pressure are necessary for proper functioning of human body.
-If low blood pressures are due to an underlying pathological condition, then treatment is to treat the underlying cause.
+Adequate levels of blood pressure are necessary for the proper functioning of human body.
+If low blood pressure is due to an underlying pathological condition, then treatment is to treat the underlying cause.
 However, some lifestyle changes can be done to deal with this condition they include:

-wearing compression stockings: compression stockings are special types of stockings that work by applying gentle pressure on the legs , thereby increasing blood flow in legs and improving blood pressure.
+wearing compression stockings: compression stockings are special types of stockings that work by applying gentle pressure on the legs, thereby increasing blood flow in the legs and improving blood pressure.

 Adjusting the dosage of bp lowering medications: many medications like diuretics and antihypertensives work by lowering blood pressure, their dosages should be adjusted after discussion with your physician.

-Avoiding sudden changes in posture: many times sudden changes in posture like suddenly standing up from bed in morning can lead to low blood pressure,we can prevent this by avoiding any sudden changes in posture.
+Avoiding sudden changes in posture: many times sudden changes in posture like suddenly standing up from bed in the morning can lead to low blood pressure, we can prevent this by avoiding any sudden changes in posture.

 Medications: some medications like fludrocortisone may be given by your doctor to raise blood pressure.